-Norfolk Island has a unique geography with a small population that is slowly declining.
+Norfolk Island has a unique geography with a small population.
 The primary industry on Norfolk is tourism and the government is independent of Australia in most respects except for policing, defence and education.
 Norfolk Island is a tax free haven of Australia.

 Norfolk Island is a 3855ha, 8km x 5km, three million year old volcanic outcrop located in the South Pacific Ocean, approximately 1000 kilometres east of the Australian coast, 1670kms ENE of Sydney, 1065kms NNW of Auckland and 772kms SE of Noumea.
 It is almost at the same latitude (29 02 S, 167 57 E) as Australia's most easterly point, Byron Bay.
 Norfolk's highest point is Mount Bates at 319 m.

 Norfolk Island has two uninhabited neighbours just off its southern shore.
 About a kilometre offshore lies Nepean Island - a small islet of coral and sandstone which provides a haven for thousands of seabirds.
 Much of Kingston is built from blocks quarried there by Lieutenant King's convicts.
 Phillip Island - 6 kilometres south of Point Hunter - is a volcanic mass rising to 300 metres at its highest point.

 Norfolk's sub-tropical climate is tempered by the surrounding sea so it is never blazingly hot and rarely cold enough to demand more than a pullover or cardigan.
 The average annual rainfall is 1328mm and there are occasional storms but most rain conveniently falls during the night.
 The temperatures are mild ranging from 24C to 28C in the height of Summer and 19C in Winter.
 Click Here for up to the minute weather information.

 Norfolk's tap water is clean and safe to drink unless otherwise stated.
 Most drinking water is rain water collected in tanks and some hotels rely upon bore water as their primary source of drinking water.